spring-projects/sts4/vscode-extensions/vscode-manifest-yaml/README.md

 ## Packaging as a vscode extension

+First make sure the stuff is all built locally:

+     npm install

+Then package it:

+     npm run vsce-package

-Run the `package.sh` script.
-This will produce a `.vsix` file that can be directly installed into vscode.
+This produces a `.vsix` file which you can install directly into vscode.